Munira001/film-fund/README.md

 Agentic Architecture

-The current architecture combines a Google ADK agent with a live Parallel Search integration.
+FilmFund includes a Google ADK agent alongside a live Parallel Search integration.

+The live funding search uses Parallel Search as the web research and evidence layer.

                     FILMFUND
                        │